adcondev/my-learning-notes/RED2000/NOTES.md

 - I will create replicas at least for the n8n container and setup Watchtower for automatic updates with zero downtime.
 I will check Dokploy today in case a database is needed as external service for n8n.
 - I need to design tests against failure scenarios in the Weight Scale Daemon.
 I will check how to simulate a crash and how the service behaves in that situation.
 Even from physical disconnection of the scale.

+- I made breaking changes in the Weight Scale Daemon.
+Service and installer have now two versions: local and remote.
+Local version is for local use only, it does not expose any network interface.
+Remote version exposes a WebSocket interface for remote clients to connect and get scale data.
+I designed a better HTML to interact with the WebSocket server, it receives initial configuration data, and changes can be made through the WebSocket connection without reloading as it has a button to send new configuration data.
+As for the installer, a flag is used to select which service binary to embed.
+For its TUI i used Bubble Tea and its components, it is interactive and user-friendly, it has a local version which is clearly different in colors from the production one.
+- Documentation was written for the Weight Scale Daemon and its installer.
+It includes installation instructions, configuration options, and usage examples.
+Has 2 main parts, the Dev Guide and the User Guide.

 ---

 ## 🎯 **Current Focus Areas**